snow-environment/snow-environment.github.io/README.md

 * `Max age` --> Leave as 0.
 * `Application` --> Global, by default.
 * `HTTP Methods` --> Leave `GET` and `POST` as set by default.

 :warning: To be able to log in, your ServiceNow instance should be in `Online` status.

 :unlock: Getting your instance credentials:
 * Navigate to the [Developer Portal]([ServiceNow Developers](https://developer.servicenow.com/dev.do#!/)) and sign in with your account.
 * On the top-right corner open your profile and choose `Manage instance password`
 * In the newly opened window you can check your credentials.
 To login in ServiceNow Task Verifier Web Application you will need `Instance name` in format `devXXXXXX`, `Username` and `Password`.

-Follow these steps to fullfill and verify the given tasks:
+:arrow_right: Follow these steps to fullfill and verify the given tasks:
 * After succsesful login you will be able to review the pre-made tasks.
 * Check the assignements for every task you will find in the application.
 * Go back in your Developer Instance and perform the tasks.